 Going to a new place can be intimidating.
 To take some of the edge off, here's a bit of what you can expect when you visit City Church:

 When you get to our campus downtown, you'll notice plenty of signs and volunteers to help you find a place to park your vehicle.
-You can expect to be greeted at the entrance where a volunteer will make sure you don't have to touch a door handle on your way in, as well as checking temperatures and face mask usage.
+You can expect to be greeted at the entrance where a volunteer will make sure you feel welcomed and seen as you and your family enter for worship.

 As soon as you walk in, you'll probably see people from all sorts of different backgrounds and stages of life.
 Most people dress pretty casual, including our pastoral staff who wear jeans on most Sundays.
 People wear everything from shorts and flip flops to slightly more “dressy” clothes for some.
 The most important thing is that you wear what you are comfortable in.